MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenant.md

 **Power BI Capacity considerations and limitations**

 * Each capacity can only use its allocated memory and V-cores, according to the [SKU purchased](../service-premium.md).
-* For the recommended dataset size for each SKU, please reference [Premium large datasets](../service-premium-large-datasets.md).
+* For the recommended dataset size for each SKU, reference [Premium large datasets](../service-premium-large-datasets.md).
 * The max dataset size in a dedicated capacity is 10 GB.
 * The number of scheduled refreshes for an *import mode* dataset in a day is 48.
 * The time between scheduled refreshes for an *import mode* dataset is 30 minutes.
-* For the number of refreshes that can run concurrently on a capacity, please reference [resource management and optimization](../service-premium-understand-how-it-works.md).
+* For the number of refreshes that can run concurrently on a capacity, reference [resource management and optimization](../service-premium-understand-how-it-works.md).
 * The average time of scaling a capacity is between 1-2 minutes.
 During that time, the capacity isn't available.
 We recommend using a scale-out approach to [avoid downtime](https://powerbi.microsoft.com/blog/power-bi-developer-community-november-update-2018/#scale-script).

 ## Next steps